- 1 What are the Benefits of Almonds?

 Tip: Keep the almonds in the freezer for half an hour or so before putting them in the food processor.
 This is because then they will not heat up quickly while grinding them.

-Why I prefer Almond Meal With Skinned Almonds
+Why I Prefer Almond Powder With Skinned Almonds

 Unless the recipe demands otherwise, I prefer making an almond meal with skinned almonds only.
 Want to know, why I prefer this?